huzaifac137/MERN-----REELS_SHORT-VIDEOS-SHARING-APP/README.md

 ` .env File`

 Include your own .env file with the same variable names as in my code to run the code properly

+`Details about this app`

+This is a short video / reels sharing app in which you can :

+1) Create Your Account
+2) Upload Your Reels
+3) Delete your Reels
+4) Like other people / your own  reels
+5) Main Homepage contains all reels available in the database.

+If you like this app support me by giving a star or fork